 “I knew I liked you, girl,” he said.

-“I’m not sure if I should find that an insult or not,” Siri said.
+“I’m not sure if I should find that an insult or not.”

 “Depends upon how seriously you take yourself,” Lightsong said.
-“Come, divest yourself of that silly chair and recline on one of these couches, enjoy yourself.”
+“Come, divest yourself of that silly chair and recline on one of these couches.
+Enjoy yourself.”

 “I’m not sure that would be proper,” Siri said.